 Article continues after recommendations

 The job of a sterile processing technician isn't usually stressful.
-However, heavy workloads can cause quick burnouts.
-Also, in many cases, busy hospitals may need them to work extra hours due to lack of staff and lots of equipment that needs care.
+However, heavy workloads can cause burn outs.
+Also, in many cases, busy hospitals may need them to work extra hours due to the lack of staff and lots of equipment that needs care.

 Athena is Co-founder and CEO of Dreambound.